aruship4/recipe-project/README.md

 **Prediction Problem:** Predict the protein level of recipes.
 **Type of prediction problem:** regression (protein is a continuous variable)

-**Response variable:** The response variable is `protein` (grams per serving).
+**Response variable:** The response variable is `protein` (PDV).
 We chose this variable because protein is a key nutritional component that influences how a recipe fits into a diet or meal plan.
 Accurate prediction of protein content can help users make informed dietary choices.

 **Evaluation metrics:**
 We chose **RMSE** and **R²** because they are well-suited for regression problems and provide complementary insights:

-- **RMSE** measures the average magnitude of prediction errors in the same units as the response variable (grams of protein).
+- **RMSE** measures the average magnitude of prediction errors in the same units as the response variable (protein (PDV)).
 This makes it **directly interpretable** and easy to communicate.
 We preferred RMSE over Mean Absolute Error (MAE) because RMSE penalizes larger errors more heavily, which is useful if large deviations in protein prediction are particularly undesirable.

 - **R²** indicates the proportion of variance in protein content that is explained by the model.
 This gives a sense of **how well the model captures the underlying patterns** in the data beyond just the average error.
 We chose R² over metrics like adjusted R² because we are primarily comparing models with similar numbers of features and want a straightforward measure of explanatory power.